tekknolagi/condensation/README.md

 Condensation allows for maximisation of cloud storage capabilities by combining several popular cloud storage platforms, with the ability to distribute large files across platforms when needed.

+Note: This app is still under development, so frequent changes can happen often - **including changes to the database schemae**.
+If you `pull`, you may need to delete the databases (`rm ~/.condensation/db.json`), manually delete all condensation-related files in your clouds, and re-upload them.
+Check commit messages!

 ##Getting started:

 First, install dependencies with `bundle install`.
 Install Ruby Shoes from [http://shoesrb.com/downloads/](their downloads page) if you want to run a UI.